Home buyers are being warned that fraudsters are out to steal their money and to be on guard when purchasing a new property.

 Payment schemes, such as Faster Payments in the UK, has made push payments more attractive to criminals because they can quickly take the money and run.
 This type of fraud is on the rise, but what is it?
 And who are the victims?

-Authorised push payment fraud happens when fraudsters deceive consumers or individuals at a business to send them a payment under false pretences to a bank account controlled by the fraudster.
+Authorised push payment fraud happens when fraudsters deceive consumers or individuals at a business to send them a payment under false Pretense to a bank account controlled by the fraudster.
 As payments made using real-time payment schemes are irrevocable, the victims cannot reverse a payment once they realise they have been conned.

 The approach taken by the fraudsters is not new.
 They use social engineering techniques and may hack into email and other systems in order to set up their victims.
 These methods of attack are used to perpetrate a wide range of attacks, the defining factor in authorised push payment fraud is the use of real-time payment schemes to transfer the money to the fraudsters.
 This has given the fraudsters a wider potential pool of victims, as more consumers and businesses adopt simple ways to send money in real time.
 Real-time payments have also lowered the risk for fraudsters, since the money is received instantly, fraudsters can quickly extract their ill-gotten gains.
 These criminals are devious and clever, and victims cannot simply be written off as gullible fools.